subscriptions-project/swg-js/docs/link-flow.md

 This flow is normally originated from the publisher and allows the reader to link publication's subscription to the reader's account.

-To start saving subscription link, provide a callback synchronously returning a token or authCode corresponding to the reader's subscription, or a Promise to return it asynchronously Eg:
+To start the saving subscription link, provide a callback synchronously returning a token or authCode corresponding to the reader's subscription, or a Promise to return it asynchronously Eg:

 ```